-An aversion to green
+An Aversion to Green

 Confession time: I have a strange aversion to the color green.
-I always knew I didn’t like it much; noticed I’d rather not wear anything green; didn’t decorate the house with it; but just wasn’t aware why.
+I always knew I didn’t like it much; or noticed I’d rather not wear anything green; or didn’t decorate the house with it; but just wasn’t aware why.

 My poor husband didn’t see it coming.
 He didn’t notice that I don’t wear green.
 What men really notice what their wives do or don’t wear anyway; especially early in the marriage?
 He didn’t think anything of it that I had no green furniture or décor.
 He thought he was helping when he noticed we needed a new trashcan and went out to buy one.
 You should have seen his proud face, marching in when that horrible green trash can.
 I wasn’t cruel, believe me.
 I just wasn’t happy.
-I though, ewww, ugly, and took it back to the store to exchange it for a white one.
+I thought, ewww, ugly, and took it back to the store to exchange it for a white one.
 Later he brought home a plastic laundry basket, green, and I refused to use it.
 This time he was a little miffed that I exchanged it for a white one.
 (Those were my only choices, white or green).
 The following year he brought home a new princess phone… you guessed it, green.
 That’s when the fight started.

-He actually yelled and me, asked what was wrong with me, and asked what was wrong with green.
-For the first time I began to wonder, what was wrong with me?
+He actually yelled at me and asked what was wrong with me, and asked what was wrong with green.
+For the first time, I began to wonder, what was wrong with me?
 Am I weird?
 Am I possessed?
 What IS wrong with green?
 It’s not like he bought me a blouse or something and insisted I wear it.
 It was a laundry basket, a trashcan and a phone for crying out loud.
 Not having the money for a therapist meant I had to figure it out for myself.

 Do you have an aversion to one color over the others?

 I had to dig deep and try remembering every thing that was associated with green.
 Trips to the mountains; no that’s not it.
 That still fills me with wonderful memories and good feelings.